rafaelma/pgbackman/docs/manual.rst

 * **[DBname]:** Database name.
-You can use the special value ``#all_databases#`` if you want to register the backup definition for all databases in the cluster except 'template0' and 'template1'.
+You can use the special value ``#all_databases#`` if you want to register the backup definition for all databases in the cluster except 'template0', 'template1' and 'postgres'.

 * **[\*_cron]:** Schedule definition using the cron expression.